LpmRaven/lambda-edge-language-region-redirect/README.md

 - Viewer requests have cache parameters checked ('Accept-Language' and 'CloudFront-Viewer-Country' headers)
 - Lambda@edge redirects origin requests to approved language-regions URIs
+- Any changes to your folked repo aws-deployment branch will be deployed

 ## How to use